ViDou83/SDNNested/README.md

 You can either use provided config files or simply copy one folder and rename it based on your need (in that case config files structure needs to be well understood).

-VM acting as Hypv Server (can be a Azure VM) :
+VM acting as Hypv Server (can be an Azure VM or a physical server) :
 * One DC acting as ToR Router (router between SDN Stack and outside)
     * TOR router can be deployed to a dedicated VM and more DCs can be added (see Azure_E16_v3\SDNNested-Deploy-Infra.psd1 config file )
 * Two Hypv HOSTs where SDN stack will be deployed (with SDNExpress script)
     * Could add more HYPV Hosts, just need to customize SDNNested-Deploy-Infra.psd1 config file
     * Cluster with S2D Disk pool is needed to manage SDN Stack with WAC)
-        * Set SDNonS2D = $true into the SDNNested-Deploy-Infra.psd1 if you want to store VMs into the ClusterStorage (performance issue in a Nested env).
+        * Set SDNonS2D = $true into the SDNNested-Deploy-Infra.psd1 if you want to store VMs into the ClusterStorage (performance issue/penalty in a Nested env).
 By default, it is set to $false.
-* Two tenants "physical" Gateways (Contoso GW will use L3 and Fabrikam GRE tunneling) to simulate remote tenant network connectivity (outside the SDN Stack)
+* Two Tenants "external" Gateways (Contoso GW will use L3 and Fabrikam IPSEC tunneling) to simulate remote tenant network connectivity with the SDN LAB
     *  Could add more or less Tenants, just need to customize SDNNested-Deploy-Tenant.psd1 or SDNNested-Deploy-Tenant-Container.psd1 config file

 On the SDN-HOSTs :
 * A Network controller ServiceFabric Cluster (with minimum of 3 nodes ) or a standalone (see SDNExpress-Config.psd1)
+  * Only one node deployed by default
 * Two multi-tenant Gateways
 * Two MUXes
 * Tenant VMs - based on the deployement config files used (see SDNNested-Deploy-Tenant.psd1 or SDNNested-Deploy-Tenant-Container.psd1 config files )
-    * Tenant VM will run a IIS-Website, from the LocalMAchine browser reach http://VIP and the WebPage will indicate to which tenant VM (DIP) the SLB is routing the request
+    * Tenant VM will run a IIS-Website, from the LocalMAchine browser reach http://VIP and the WebPage will shows to which tenant VM (DIP) the SLB has been delivred HTTP the request
-    * Tenant ContainerHost VM will run a IIS-Website container image, from the LocalMAchine browser reach http://VIP and the WebPage will indicate to which tenant VM (DIP) the SLB is routing the request
+    * Tenant ContainerHost's VM will run a IIS-Website container image, from the LocalMAchine browser reach http://VIP and the WebPage will indicate to which tenant VM (DIP) the SLB has been routed the HTTP request
     *   In the Container case, SLB is forwarding the packet to the ContainerHost Tenant VM (DIP), then inside the ContainerHost a second LB is configured to load-balanced to running containers.

-IP subnets and VLAN (can be changed):
+IP subnets and VLAN ID(can be changed):
 - MGMT 10.184.108.0/24 - VLAN 7
 - PROVIDER 10.10.56.0/23 - VLAN 11
 - CONTOSO L3 INTERCO 10.127.134.0/25 - VLAN 1001
+- INTERNET vSwitch 192.168.1.0/24 - VLAN 2
 - CONTOSO and FABRIKAM SUBNET (voluntary the same to demonstrate isolation): 172.16.1.0/24
     *  Contoso-testVM01 - 172.16.1.10/24
-    *  Contoso-testVM02 - 172.16.1.10/24
+    *  Contoso-testVM02 - 172.16.1.11/24
     *  Fabrikam-testVM01 - 172.16.1.10/24
-    *  Fabrikam-testVM02 - 172.16.1.10/24
+    *  Fabrikam-testVM02 - 172.16.1.11/24
 - Public VIP which can be reached from AzVM
     * 41.40.40.8 -> CONTOSO
     * 41.40.40.9 -> FABRIKAM
+- Outbound NAT :
+    * 41.40.40.18 -> CONTOSO
+    * 41.40.40.19 -> FABRIKAM
+- iDNS zones for Tenants :
+    * VNET-Tenant-Fabrikam.sdn-cloud.net
+    * VNET-Tenant-Contoso.sdn-cloud.net
+- All SDN VMs has Internet Access through Hypv NAT
+- BGP peering towards external GW (FABRIKAM-GW01 and CONTOSO-GW01):
+    * L3 netconnection (VLAN 1001) for CONTOSO
+    * IPSEC tunnel (VIP 41.40.40.1) for FABRIKAM
+- Wireshark or another Net Analyzer can used on the Azure VM (or your main Hypv host) to sniff network inside the SDN stack (port mirroring - select vNIC *Mirror*)
+    * That helps to visualize a little bit the traffic flow (encapsulation and so on).
+    * Packets from Hypv -> VFP -> DIP / tenants VMs cannot be seen using this method.
+- Management of SDN stack:
+    * Windows Admin Center WAS can be  installed (https://localhost) or use the SDNNested Module

-# USAGE
+# Deployment / USAGE
-PREREQUISITES : You must have VHDX images located inside the folder where the VM will be stored
+PREREQUISITES : You must have VHDX syspreded images located inside the folder where the VM will be stored
 Ex: F:\VMs\Template\

 PS C:\Users\vidou> dir F:\VMs\Template\